AndrewGithinji/storefront-frontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Starting the Web app
+Run `npm start` to execute the StoreFront-Frontend to open your browser on http://localhost:4200/

 ## Author
 Andrew Githinji ((https://github.com/AndrewGithinji))